Supereg/secure-video-specification/README.md

 of the `Motion Sensor` to true
     * After that a HomeKit controller will initiate a bulk send session over HDS and sends a [`dataSend` `start` request](#41-start) with a new streamId
-    * The camera will now send a [mediaInitialization](#42-binary-data) `dataSend` `data` event.
-The mp4 data contains a `ftyp` and `moov` box
+    * The camera will now send a [mediaInitialization](#42-binary-data) `dataSend` `data` event with the below listed metadata.
+    The mp4 data contains a `ftyp` and `moov` box.
         * `dataSequenceNumber`: 1
         * `dataChunkSequenceNumber`: 1
         * `isLastDataChunk`: true
     * After that the actual mp4 fragments are getting sent using [mediaFragment](#42-binary-data) `dataSend` `data` events.
     The mp4 data contains a `moof` and a `mdata` box and must start with a keyframe.
-    The accessory will begin immediately by sending the fragments currently contained in the prebuffer.
+    The accessory will begin immediately by sending the fragments currently contained in the prebuffer (typically 2x4 seconds in length).
-    After that the accessory will send any newly recorded mp4 fragments when they become available (any fragment will be sent, where the recording was started while motion was still detected).
+    After that the accessory will send any newly recorded mp4 fragments (typically 4s in length) when they become available (any fragment will be sent, where the recording was started while motion was still detected).
     Every mp4 fragment gets a new incrementally assigned `dataSequenceNumber` (starting by 2 for the first segment in the preBuffer).
-    If the size of one mp4 fragment is too big it can be split into multiple chunks ().
-Then every chunk is enumerated the `dataChunkSequenceNumber` while the last chunk must always be marked with the `isLastDataChunk` property.
+    If the size of one mp4 fragment is too big it can be split into multiple chunks.
+Then every chunk is enumerated by the `dataChunkSequenceNumber`, while the last chunk must always be marked with `isLastDataChunk` equal to true.
-    Current cameras seems to use a maximum chunk size of 262,144 bytes (or 0x40000 bytes).
+    Current cameras seems to use a **maximum chunk size of 262,144 bytes** (or 0x40000 bytes).
-* The HomeKit Home Hub receiving the mp4 fragments will analyze every mp4 fragment for motion and decide, according to the configured motion settings, if a given fragment will be saved or not.
-It will then assemble a recording saved in iCloud from the flagged mp4 fragments.
+* The HomeKit Home Hub receiving the mp4 fragments will analyze every mp4 fragment for motion and decide, according to the configured motion settings, if a given fragment will be flagged for motion or not.
+The controller will then assemble a recording from the flagged mp4 fragments and saves it in iCloud.
 * When motion stops the accessory will set the `Motion Detected` characteristic  of the `Motion Sensor` to false.
-The camera will still send out the last mp4 fragment which is currently recorded.
+The camera will still send out the last mp4 fragment which is currently recorded (remember: typically fixed 4s fragment length).
 After a short time the Home Hub will send a [`dataSend` `close` event](#43-close) to indicate that the given transmission for the `streamId` is closed.